gilligan-ees-3310/lab-08-instructions/citations_bibliographies.md

             %D 2012
             %I Nature Publishing Group

-        and if you clicked on “RefMan,” you would see something like
+        and if you clicked on “RefMan”, you would see something like
         this:

             TY  - JOUR